 Areas of Interest: Personal Development, Popular Culture, and Illustrated Reference

 Veronica (Ronnie) Alvarado joined Simon & Schuster in 2019.
 Ronnie began her career at Skyhorse Publishing and previously worked at Tiller Press, where she edited a variety of commercial nonfiction titles, including Fitness for Every Body by Meg Boggs.
 At Simon Element, Ronnie strives to publish voice-driven works by bold innovators that inspire readers and incite action.
-Upcoming titles on her list include New York Times–bestselling author Dr. Jolene Brighten’s Is This Normal?; Diana Helmuth’s spirituality memoir Witch Year; 1000 Words, edited by Jami Attenberg; and a currently untitled work on finding success through astrology by Ophira and Tali Edut, aka the AstroTwins.
+Recent and upcoming titles on her list include New York Times–bestselling author Dr. Jolene Brighten’s Is This Normal?; Diana Helmuth’s spirituality memoir The Witching Year; 1000 Words, a craft of writing book by Jami Attenberg; and The Astrology Advantage by Ophira and Tali Edut, aka the AstroTwins.
 Ronnie is a graduate of Wesleyan University and the Columbia Publishing Course.

-Areas of Interest: Personal Development, Relationships, Mind, Body, Spirit, Health & Wellness, and Memoir
+Areas of Interest: Body, Mind, & Spirit; Personal Development, Health & Wellness, Memoir, and Cooking

-Areas of interest: Cooking, Wine & Spirits, Psychology, Art & Design
+Areas of interest: Psychology, Cooking, Wine & Spirits, Memoir

 Gina Navaroli joined Simon Element in 2022 as an editorial assistant to Justin Schwartz and Samantha Weiner.
 She graduated from Michigan State University with a degree in journalism and has held internships at Hearst Autos and Hour Detroit magazine.
 She recently worked as an editorial assistant at MSNBC’s Know Your Value, where she wrote articles about empowering women in their professional and personal lives and transcribed interviews for Morning Joe cohost Mika Brzezinski.
 In 2022, she attended the NYU Summer Publishing Institute, which led to her current position at Simon & Schuster.
 She is interested in books on cooking, home design, wellness, and poetry.